 • Price Convergence.
 Hourly and daily price differences between the Day-Ahead and Real-Time Energy Markets fluctuate continuously and substantially from positive to negative.
-The difference between the average day-ahead and real-time prices was -\$0.70 per MWh in the first nine months of 2015 and -\$0.47 per MWh in the first nine months of
+The difference between the average day-ahead and real-time prices was -\$0.73 per MWh in 2015 and -\$0.53 per MWh in 2016.

-2016.
 The difference between average day-ahead and real-time prices, by itself, is not a measure of the competitiveness or effectiveness of the Day-Ahead Energy Market.